 Upholstery: Hopsak (100% polyamide)

-Available with either glides for carpet floors or felt pads for hard floors
+Optionally available with glides for carpets or felt pads for hard floors (standard colour, see image)

 |Care||For cleaning the plastic elements always use a soft, damp cloth and a mild detergent.